ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 # Use of HTTP as a Transport {#use-of-http}

 This document uses HTTP {{!I-D.ietf-httpbis-semantics}} as a transport.
-When not called out explicitly in this document, all implementation recommendations in {{?I-D.ietf-httpbis-bcp56bis}} apply to use of HTTP by TEEP.
+For the motivation behind the HTTP recommendations in this document, see the discussion of HTTP as a transport in {{?I-D.ietf-httpbis-bcp56bis}}.

 Redirects MAY be automatically followed, and no additional request headers beyond those specified by HTTP need be modified or